Bruins vs. Panthers Prediction & Picks - November 22

 Bruins vs. Panthers Prediction & Picks: Line, Spread, Over/Under - November 22

-The Boston Bruins (13-1-3) visit the Florida Panthers (12-5-1) at Amerant Bank Arena on Wednesday, November 22 at 7:00 PM ET on TNT and Max.
-The Panthers are riding a six-game home winning streak.
+The Florida Panthers (12-5-1) will attempt to continue a six-game home win streak when they face the Boston Bruins (13-1-3) on Wednesday, November 22 at 7:00 PM ET on TNT and Max.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.